jwang1122/java1/connortan/doc/eclipseTricks.md

 * ❓How to create Java Class?
 ✔️There are more then one ways
-1. Right-Click package name on Explore => New => Class
+1. Right-Click package name on Explore ⟹ New ⟹ Class ⟹ enter class name
-2. Right-Click package name on Explore => Click the green class icon toolbar => enter class name
+2. Right-Click package name on Explore ⟹ Click the green class icon on toolbar ⟹ enter class name

 * ❓How to run java class?
+✔️There are more then one ways
-✔️1.
-Right-Click in Editor Window => Run As => Java Application
+1. Right-Click in Editor Window ⟹ Run As ⟹ Java Application

 * ❓When I pull project from github, my source code no longer compile?
 ✔️The reason for this is due to local project setting such as .class file and .project file, and .settings folder
 * copy/paste **.class** file
 * remove .settings folder

-## Generate getters and setters
+* ❓How to Generate getters and setters
-Right-Click in Editor Window => Source => Generate getters and setters
+✔️Right-Click in Editor Window ⟹ Source ⟹ Generate getters and setters